Anxiety

 Conditions such as depression, anxiety and stress commonly cause insomnia and sleep disturbances.
 Equally, people who suffer from a severe sleep problem over a long period of time can go on to develop a mental health problem.
 Often, people with long-term sleep problems can develop unhelpful thoughts and associations with sleep that make the problem worse.

 In these instances counselling, also known as a talking therapy, can be offered for a range of sleep problems.
-Pharmacist Support can help with up to twelve sessions of funded counselling.
+Pharmacist Support can help pharmacists to access counselling through our counselling partnership.

 The Mind website has advice about how to deal with sleep problems that are related to mental health conditions, for example, anxiety and depression.
 For further information, see the Mind website.